The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 - No annual feesYou pay no annual fee for the life of the card, though this feature is common with almost all the leading credit cards for students.

-- High interest rateThe card comes with a 26.99% APR that applies to purchases, balance transfers and cash advances.
+- High interest rateThe card comes with a 29.99% variable APR that applies to purchases, balance transfers and cash advances.
 The high APR on purchases can result in significant interest if you don’t pay your bill in full every month.
 Consider getting this card only if you can repay your balances in full each month.
-If you plan to carry forward your balances, consider the Chase Freedom Student Card, which has 14.99% APR on purchases.
+If you plan to carry forward your balances, consider the Chase Freedom® Student credit card, which has 19.99% variable APR on purchases.

 - Lack of additional benefitsThe Journey Student Rewards Credit Card offers few additional benefits, be it through complimentary insurance coverage or travel perks.
 However, this is common with student cards as well as with no annual fee cards.